 Most cases occur in persons aged 14-25 years.
 Lesions manifesting prior to puberty or in persons older than 50 years is unusual.

-Educate patients on the postulated underlying causes of acne keloidalis nuchae.
+Educate patients on the postulated underlying causes of acne keloidalis nuchae (AKN).
 Advise patients to discontinue wearing possible offending garments.Instruct patients to tell their barbers not to shave the posterior part of their hairline.
 Counsel patients about scalp folliculitis and how to care for it.

 What would you like to print?